-- World Languages 2 sessions a week for half an hour each.
-Choose one from German, Spanish, French and Mandarin. - Arabic 2 sessions a week covering 30 minutes each. - Swimming 1 half an hour session a week. - Juilliard Curriculum 1 session covering 30 minutes a week. - PE 1 half an hour slot a week. - Islamic Education 1 session per week for Muslim children in Reception. - Arabic A 1 extra session per week for first language Arabic children in Reception.
+- World Languages Immersion program.
+Children will be introduced throughout the year to all four of our available languages, French, Spanish, Mandarin and German for two 30 minute sessions a week. - Arabic 2 sessions a week covering 30 minutes each. - Nursery Swimming to begin in Term 3 with 1 half hour session per week.
+Reception - Swimming begins in Term 1. - Juilliard Curriculum 1 session covering 30 minutes a week. - PE 1 half an hour slot a week.